phone_enabled

 Is there a fee to switch light companies in Texas?

 If you have a fixed-rate plan, your provider may charge an ETF if you switch providers while your contract is still active.
 However, some will let you switch within the last 14 days of your agreement with no ETF.
+You also won’t incur an ETF if you cancel because you’re moving.
 Reach out to your electric company if you’re unsure about their policy.

 When should I switch electricity providers in Texas?

-You might want to switch if you’re unhappy with your current service or want to lock in a lower rate.
+You might want to switch if you’re unhappy with your current service, want to lock in a lower rate, or your energy needs or priorities have changed.
 It’s also common for customers to change providers instead of renewing their current plan because renewal rates can be higher than new plan rates.
-Either way, make sure to read your current plan’s EFL before switching.
+Whatever the reason, make sure to read your current plan’s EFL before switching.
 If it’s a fixed-rate plan, there may be penalties for switching or canceling during your contract period.

 How can I switch my electric company in Texas?

 The most straightforward way to switch energy suppliers is by using a marketplace like Choose Energy.
-Our website makes it easy to find rates, compare plan features, and sign up with a new provider in minutes.
+Our website makes it easy to find rates, compare plan features, and sign up with a new provider in minutes all in one place.

 View by city